 Learn how to create, deploy, and test a custom Serverless worker.

-For an even faster start, clone the worker-basic repository for a pre-configured template for building and deploying Serverless workers.
+For an even faster start, clone or download the worker-basic repository for a pre-configured template for building and deploying Serverless workers.
 After cloning the repository, skip to step 6 of this tutorial to deploy and test the endpoint.

 What you’ll learn